 The Indus Dictionary Project

 This is a pictograph of a horn.
-The number of segments gives us the length of the horn, which is two Indus units.
-The length is determined by the type of horn.
-The type of horn would in turn, give us the usage and value.
+The number of segments indicates the size of the horn, which is two Indus units.
+The size is determined by the type of horn.
+The type of horn would in turn, suggest the usage and value.

 Mohenjo-daro: Seal: M-331 a: Jagat Pati Joshi and Asko Parpola, 1987: Corpus of Indus Seals and Inscriptions: Volume 1: Page 84: Collections in India: Suomalainen Tiedeakatemia.

 Mahadevan may have assumed that M-331 was a tablet rather than a seal.
-The orientation of some of his Indus signs therefore differs from that of Joshi and Parpola.
+The orientation of sign number 1090 therefore differs from that in Joshi and Parpola.

 Inscription M-331 tells us that this horn was a musical instrument, which was used to announce someone's arrival.